-On average, children are potty trained between the ages of 2 and 4.
-The best time to start potty training is during the summer months, when parents are available.
+On average, children are potty-trained between the ages of 2 and 4.
+The best time to start potty training lis during the summer vacations, when parents are available.

-What are the three requirements for potty training?
+What are the three essentials for toilet training?

-For a child to go to the potty or toilet, he or she must be physically able to control the perineum and sphincters through voluntary muscle relaxation.
+For a child to go to the potty or toilet, he or she must be physically capable of controlling the perineum and sphincters through voluntary muscle relaxation.
 Potty training is also a matter of mindset and confidence, and above all of repeated and multiple experiences!

-Your child is ready to be potty trained as soon as he knows when his diaper is wet, wants to sit on the potty or the toilet, is curious about the subject or asks to go to the potty!
+Your child is ready to be potty trained as soon as he knows when his diaper is wet, wants to s'sit on the potty or toilet, is curious about the subject or asks to go potty!

-What is the ideal age for diaper removal?
+What is the ideal age to remove diapers?

-There is no ideal age for removing your baby's diapers.
-It is a process that should be done without stress as soon as your baby is physically and psychologically ready.
-However, if after the age of 5, your little one is still not potty-trained after the age of 5, consult your paediatrician!
+There's no ideal age for removing your baby's diapers.
+It's a process that should be stress-free as soon as your baby is physically and psychologically ready.
+However, if your little one is still not potty-trained after the age of 5, consult your paediatrician!